TiagoVentura/venturatiago.com/content/authors/admin/_index.md

 <br>

 I am an Assistant Professor in Computational Social Science.
-Previouslt I was a postdoctoral scholar at the [Center for Social Media and Politics](https://csmapnyu.org/) at New York University, a Research Fellow at the [Siegel Family Endowment](https://www.siegelendowment.org/insights/article/meet-our-2022-2023-siegel-research-fellows/), and a Misinformation Researcher at  [@Twitter](https://twitter.com/TwitterResearch).
+Previously,  I was a postdoctoral scholar at the [Center for Social Media and Politics](https://csmapnyu.org/) at New York University, a Research Fellow at the [Siegel Family Endowment](https://www.siegelendowment.org/insights/article/meet-our-2022-2023-siegel-research-fellows/), and a Misinformation Researcher at  [@Twitter](https://twitter.com/TwitterResearch).

-As a computational social scientist, I have worked on substantive issues in political communication, social media, and political behavior, with a focus on studies on content activation and propagation, misinformation, and polarization in Latin American countries.
+My research deals with substantive issues on politics and social media, focusing on topics such as content activation and propagation, misinformation, and polarization on social media platforms.
+I am mostly interested in pursuing a comparative approach to these issues, paying special attention to Global South countries.
 Methodologically, I am interested in causal inference problems, online field and survey experiments, network models to deal with large volumes of data, and applications of natural language processing to social science problems.

-For my most recent research agenda, Tiago Ventura was awarded a large research grant from the Tech & Public Policy program at Georgetown’s McCourt School to conduct multi-country field experiments focusing on the effects of misinformation exposure through social media messaging apps (particularly WhatsApp) on beliefs for misinformation and political attitudes in the Global South.
+My recent work was awarded a large research grant from the Tech & Public Policy program at Georgetown’s McCourt School to conduct multi-country field experiments focusing on the effects of misinformation exposure through social media messaging apps (particularly WhatsApp) on beliefs for misinformation and political attitudes in the Global South.
 In addition, I am working on a book project with Natalia Aruguete and Ernesto Calvo titled *News Sharing, Content Activation and Perceptions of Polarization on Social Media*

 My research has been published at the _Journal of Communication, Comparative Political Studies, PLOS ONE, International Journal of Press/Politics, Digital Journalism, Electoral Studies_ among other influential academic journals.
 You can download my [CV here](https://venturatiago.com/files/cv.pdf), or visit the [research page](https://venturatiago.com/talk/) for drafts of working papers currently under review.